hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Born 1985 in Tokyo, Japan.
 Bachelor of Intermedia Art, Tokyo University of the Arts.
 I’m mostly interested in human perception and media aesthetics theory, and I create video works, interactive installations and paintings.
-In the unique conditions of new media technologies, I present a variety of works that critically redefines human sensory experience.
+In the unique conditions of media technologies, I present a variety of works that critically redefines human sensory experience and existence.

 [Contact]